GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

 \subsection{Byzantine Agreement}

-To find a consensus among the jurors about a blamed node, we decided to use \ac{bft}.
-This eliminates the need to do an election on every blame, significantly reducing the overhead of the elections over multiple rounds.
-Especially if multiple adversaries are detected in quick succession, \ac{bft} can have a higher throughput.
-However, we decided to implement \ac{pbft} \cite{pbft}, and thus we refrained from implementing any \ac{bft} enhancements.
-Other works in the \ac{bft} literature compare their performance against \ac{pbft}, and thus it can be considered as the baseline.
-We decided to use this baseline rather than introducing any further assumptions or performance considerations of the alternatives.
+To find a consensus among the jurors about a blamed node, we chose to implement \ac{pbft}~\cite{pbft}.
+Using a \ac{bft} scheme eliminates the need to do an election on every blame, significantly reducing the overhead of the elections over multiple rounds.
+Especially if multiple nodes are blamed in quick succession, \ac{bft} can have a higher throughput.